arnab232007/datacleaner/README.md

 # DataCleaner 🧹

-Industry-grade data cleaning web application.
+Industry grade data cleaning web application.
 Upload a CSV/XLS/XLSX file, run a full automated cleaning pipeline, download the result as CSV or XLSX, and get a PDF + interactive HTML quality report .